Data management core routines of psyplot.

 • decode_cf (bool, optional) – Whether to decode these variables, assuming they were saved according to CF conventions.

 • mask_and_scale (bool, optional) – If True, replace array values equal to _FillValue with NA and scale values according to the formula original_values * scale_factor + add_offset, where _FillValue, scale_factor and add_offset are taken from variable attributes (if they exist).
-If the _FillValue or missing_value attribute contains multiple values a warning will be issued and all array values matching one of the multiple values will be replaced by NA. mask_and_scale defaults to True except for the pseudonetcdf backend.
+If the _FillValue or missing_value attribute contains multiple values a warning will be issued and all array values matching one of the multiple values will be replaced by NA.
 This keyword may not be supported by all the backends.

 • decode_times (bool, optional) – If True, decode times encoded in the standard NetCDF datetime format into datetime objects.
 Otherwise, leave them encoded as numbers.
 This keyword may not be supported by all the backends.